jesseskinner/hover/README.md

 - `this.getState()`

-	- Returns the current state object.
-Similar to accessing `this.state`.
+	- Returns the current public state object.
+Similar to calling `api.getState()`.

 	- If a custom `store.getState()` is provided, it will be called here.